CuCreekCo/CuCreekTemplate/README.md

 ========================
 Assuming you have Maven installed, just start it up with the embedded Tomcat runner:

-$ mvn tomcat7:run
+`$ mvn tomcat7:run`

-Obviously, this assumes you're in the same directory as the pom.xml file when you run this.
+Obviously, this assumes you're in the same directory as the _pom.xml_ file when you run this.

+Open up your web browser and point it to:  **http://localhost:8080/CuCreek/hello**

+You'll probably be asked to log on, use: **jason/12345678**

+The hello page shows a quick example of the custom tags and a datagrid.

+Everything else is documented in the code/JavaDocs - but just barely and probably poorly.

 Other Stuff
 ===========
 Could I have just created a Maven archetype?
 Or a Spring Boot script?
 Maybe a Spring Roo script?
 Perhaps some other wizardry?
 Yeah.
 But this works for me.

+Also, you may have noticed the IntelliJ `CuCreekMVCTemplate.iml` file - I used IDEA 12.